abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 # Automatic distillation sequence synthesis framework

-This is a framework for automated distillation sequence synthesis using Aspen Plus and MATLAB.
+This is a MATLAB implementation of the distillation sequence synthesis methodology presented in the paper "An automatic distillation sequence synthesis framework based on a preorder traversal algorithm."
+Refer to the aforementioned paper for theoretical aspects.
+This section will outline the guidelines for utilizing the framework.

 <img src="https://github.com/abcdvvvv/Automatic-distillation-sequence-synthesis-framework/blob/master/images/github8-31.png" width="800">

-Notably, this program does not offer a graphical user interface.
-Instead, for the manipulation of certain operational parameters, direct interaction within the programming interface is required.
-Thus, users are expected to possess a foundational understanding of MATLAB programming and a background in chemical engineering.
+This program does not have a graphical user interface.
+Instead, the user will need to interact directly with the programming interface in order to manipulate certain operating parameters.
+Therefore, users are expected to have a foundational understanding of MATLAB programming and a background in chemical engineering.

 ## Requirements